addama/ff_sim/README.md

 Current Work
 ============

- * Polish the message log so it's readable
+ * Finish Announcer.js so it's fully integrated into all other objects.
- * Make some kind of display function _somewhere_ to begin laying the Combatants and their info out visually
- * Clean up config.json so the Ability -> Effect relationship is more clear
+ * Completing the turn execution structure so that all effects, damage, and messages are passed appropriately.
  * Making sure buffs and debuffs actually modify stats
  * Adding stat-based damage modifiers

 Future Plans
 ============

- * **More elements and races.** Poison might be a good element, and I'm sure I can come up with a poison-specific race to go along with it
+ * **More elements, archetypes, and races.** Merfolk (ice element only) and Demons (fire/evil/death element only) are next for races.
  * **Element-based weaknesses/strengths** that modify damage.
 As it is now, there are uneven groupings (4 natural elements, 2 spiritual elements, 2 balance elements, and 2 internal elements).
 I could adopt the standard 5 Chinese elements to replace the natural ones I have (wood/life, metal/air, earth, fire, water/ice), which have standard 'better-thans' and 'weaker-tos'.
 Adding elements isn't an issue - adding them with respect to all previously added elements is a little tougher.
  * **Beasts!** I want to fight not just humanoid Combatants, but Beasts.
 It's fair to say that Bears and Bee Swarms don't follow the same rules, archetypes, or even elements as Combatants, so a whole new object will need to be made for them.
  * **Effects with special functions.** I had attempted to start with this feature, but soon found that it would be better to get it working with simple Effects (heal, damage, dot, hot, buff, debuff).
 At the very least, each archetype-based Ability will have a special Effect available only to that archetype.
 My most likely solution will be to add a function to the Combatant prototype that will have an object containing functions for each special rule.
 So, `Combatant.specialEffect('guard', effect)` would run the 'guard' special function based on the Effect it's given.
 I would rather that be contained in the Effect, but since the results of the special function will be entirely within the Combatant, it doesn't make sense to have the function run externally.